 ‘Are you kidding me…’ I thought again to myself.
 I proceeded by saying, “I am going to get my jacket because it is freezing with the door open.”

 I handed him my driver’s license as he asked me to step out of the trailer and stand next to him by the patrol car while he ran my license.
 OK, it was probably 30 degrees out with 25 MPH winds that brought the temperature down to near the teens.
 I am wearing a t-shirt, shorts and a thin fleece jacket.
-I was not ready to deal with this ( believe me, I’ve already started in my mind calling the UK driver’s center and explain this situations) at all at 2AM but there was little choice they were giving me.
+I was not ready to deal with this at all at 2AM but there was little choice they were giving me.

 I told Marlene I was stepping outside for a minute so the cold winds did not continue to blow inside the trailer waking the kids up.
 I stood next to the patrol car in subfreezing temperatures while the snarky cop ran my license.
 I asked the other guy what his partner was talking about what goes on here.
-He told me that they have found backpackers in the past at the rest stops using illegal drugs and were given a the kit that women should use when testing drugs.
+He told me that they have found backpackers in the past at the rest stops using illegal drugs.
 ‘Really?’
 I thought to myself.
 ‘That is what this douche bag was referring to?’
 I thought it was something more serious like we were in the territory of a murderous drug cartel.
 Backpackers doing drugs.
 That was what we were suspected of doing.

 After what felt like an hour of standing out there in the cold, my license of course returned no warrants nor criminal records.
 I got back in the Airstream shivering and with my teeth chattering.
 I hope that I will never again have to deal with Texas Highway Patrol as long as I live.
 Even if that means never again stepping foot in Texas.
 In some conversations with other traveling friends, I have heard others who had similar encounters with the Highway Patrol here.
 A friend was once asked to remove every piece of belonging out of their car during a road trip onto the side of the road during a routine traffic stop.
 When they found nothing suspicious, they simply drove away leaving them to repack all of their stuff.